 Can the accelerator be used with any type of cyanoacrylate?

-What should I do if my fingers get bonded together?
+What do I do if I've bonded my fingers together?

 Do not force separation.
 Soak the area in warm soapy water, or use pure acetone to dissolve the cyanoacrylate.
 Work with gentle movements and patience.
 If the skin is compromised or there is pain, consult a doctor.

 You can find Feroca's Ciano Normal directly in our online store.
-We also carry a very thin and a thick version depending on your needs.
+We also stock a very liquid and a dense version depending on your needs.